Symmetry indicators and anomalous surface states of topological crystalline insulators

-We first note that the ``hinge'' surface states discussed in Sec.~\ref{Sec:Surface} are expected to be robust against weak perturbations which break their protecting crystalline symmetry, as suggested by Ref.~\onlinecite{Langbehn17}.
+We first note that the ``hinge'' surface states discussed in Sec.~\ref{Sec:Surface} are expected to be robust against weak perturbations which break their protecting crystalline symmetries, as suggested by Ref.~\onlinecite{Langbehn17}.
 The reason is that the local stability of the hinge modes relies only on TRS.
-As a result, the only way to remove them, assuming TRS is preserved, is to deform them to a point, which is only possible if the symmetry-breaking perturbation is large enough (larger than the maximum value of the surface gap).
+As a result, the only way to remove them, assuming TRS is preserved, is to deform them to a point, which is only possible if the symmetry-breaking perturbation is large enough (compared to the scale of the surface energy gap).
 We also note that, when placed on a surface with planar faces e.g. a cube, the hinge modes are expected to be localized to the edges of the sample as shown in Fig.~\ref{Cube}, since the mass term is expected to remain constant on any flat surface.
-We point out that, although such geometries do not fit into our description of the surface in Sec.~\ref{Sec:Surface} as a smooth manifold with a tangent space defined everywhere, this does not pose any problem since we can always round the sharp edges into a (practically indistinguishable) smooth region with very large curvature.

-It is worth reiterating that our results imply that the set of sTCIs strictly contains the set of phases which are $X_{\rm BS}$-nontrivial {\it but not} strong TIs (Fig.\ \ref{fig:Venn}).
+It is worth reiterating that our classification results rely on a conjectured correspondence between sTCIs in a given space group and the signatures of the elements of this group.
+The resulting classification captures all known sTCIs in addition to predicting many new ones.
+Our results imply that the set of sTCIs strictly contains the set of phases which are $X_{\rm BS}$-nontrivial {\it but not} strong TIs (Fig.\ \ref{fig:Venn}).
 That is to say, all the non-trivial $X_{\rm BS}$ phases exhibit anomalous gapless surface states, which are either of the form of a surface Dirac cone, as for strong TIs, or are described by our sTCI surface classification.
 The set of sTCIs also strictly contains the set of conventional TCI phases with 2D surface Dirac cones \cite{Hsieh12, Tanaka12, Wang16, Ezawa16, Varjas17, Wieder17, Fang17}. sTCIs without such 2D gapless surface states then feature only 1D helical hinge modes protected by inversion, rotoinversion or screw symmetries, whose existence can only be observed by considering the surface as a whole.